This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Prokaryotes : Initiation”.

 d) Promoter clearance

 Explanation: When the RNA pol is attached to DNA strands that have still not melted the complex so formed is called open initiation complex.
 When the DNA melts it is known as open initiation complex.
-This follows formation of abortive transcript and promoter clearance.
+This follows the formation of abortive transcript and promoter clearance.

 10. The catalytic unit of RNA polymerases when placed properly during initiation is just over _________